caesarfeta/sparql_model/README.md

 		* Requires very good schema design from outset.
 			* Hard to modify.

-SparqlModel was designed to make creating and interacting with data-models ( or schemas ) extremely easy.
+SparqlModel was designed to make creating and interacting with datamodels backed by a triplestore extremely easy.

-Data-models can be created and improved upon faster than with relational database systems.
+Triplestore datamodels can be created and improved upon faster than with relational database systems.
 With a relational database if you wanted to start storing a new cateogry of data you'd have to run an ALTER TABLE statement to create a new column in the right table and then update your model class.
 With a triplestore and SparqlModel you just have to add a single configuration line to your model class.